 Nonetheless, bashing Chinese currency manipulation is a popular campaign theme in the United States, regardless of party affiliation.

-Romney touts the same argument: China is allowed to take advantage of American workers by a weak incumbent president.
-Yet Barack Obama similarly criticized China’s “unfair trade practices” as recently as February when he told factory workers in Wisconsin, “I will not stand by when our competitors don’t play by the rules.”
+Yet Obama also criticized China’s “unfair trade practices” as recently as February, when he told factory workers in Wisconsin, “I will not stand by when our competitors don’t play by the rules.”